The Indianapolis 500

 The race was grueling, with many drivers experiencing mechanical problems or crashes.
 At the end of the race, only 12 of the 30 starters were still running.
 Harroun's victory was remarkable because he had driven the entire race without a riding mechanic, which was required by the rules at the time.
 Harroun had designed and installed a rearview mirror on the Marmon Wasp, allowing him to see behind him and avoid collisions.
 This was considered a revolutionary innovation, and other drivers soon followed suit.

 The first Indianapolis 500 set the stage for what would become one of the most prestigious and popular races in the world.
-It has been held every year since 1911, except for a few years during World War I and II, and has become an integral part of American motorsport culture.
+It has been held every year since 1911, except for a few years during the First and Second World Wars, and has become an integral part of American culture.
 The race has seen many legendary drivers, cars, and innovations, but the inaugural race and Ray Harroun's victory will always hold a special place in its history.